UoS-SNe/pycoco/README.md

  * Added more test cases to test_pycoco

- * Travis-CI implemented and Master and dev are passing
+ * Travis-CI implemented and Master and dev are passing.
+Fixed bug with ENVIRONS.

  * Dependancies now handled in setup.py